-One thing I know for sure is that when you declutter your home, it opens the door to declutter your life.
-When I say declutter your life, I mean addressing those other areas of life where clutter happens; the mental, emotional and spiritual clutter.
+When I say declutter your life, I mean addressing those other areas of life, besides your space, where clutter happens; the mental, emotional and spiritual clutter.
 This isn’t something you can force, but you can be mindful by taking inventory of your life and paying attention to the areas that feel stressful or burdensome.

-Since these types of clutter can be harder to recognize and more difficult to reckon with, I highly recommend curating resources to help you declutter your life.
-So, I’ve rounded up a carefully curated list of the top resources that have changed my own life.
+Since this type of clutter can be harder to recognize and more difficult to reckon with, I highly recommend gathering support to help you declutter your life.
+With that in mind, I’ve rounded up a carefully curated list of the top resources that have changed my own life.

 A journal and/or planner – Research shows writing down goals will help you accomplish significantly more than if you don’t.
 And I can attest to that.